OracularIS/smartdevops/docs/setupguide/issuemain/reopening.md

 # Reopen a Closed Issue
  Issues marked as Completed are considered closed.

- To reopen a closed issue follow the following steps:
+ To reopen a closed issue follow these steps:

  1. Select the issue you want to reopen from the list.